ElliotXie/CS769_HW5/pretrain/README.md

 # Usage
 1. Run the GetNCBIsummary to get summary data for each genes.
 2. Run the GetEmbedding to get OPENAI embedding for description.
-3. Run the RunLDA to transform the dimension and get the new embedding
+3. Run the Embedding_transform to get the new embedding
-4. Run below code to do pretrain
+4. Run the runthepretrain to run the pretrain process
-5.
-!python -m torch.distributed.launch "/pretrain/pretrain.py" --data_path "/pretrain/subset_adata.h5ad" --epoch 100